aksh4r/Airbnb_Full_Project_Comprehensive_Data_Insights_and_Visualizations/README.md

 ### Folders:

 - Data: Raw data files (not included in the repository for privacy reasons).
-- Analysis: Screenshots of dashboards and supporting visualizations.
+- Tableau: Screenshots of dashboards and supporting visualizations.
-- Sent to Client: Final report exported as PDF.
+- Stake Holder Report: Final report exported as PDF.